rommelcanoy/react-clean-architecture-todo-app/README.md

 ## Clean Architecture

 The project is structured following the Clean Architecture principles to ensure a modular and maintainable codebase.
-It consists of the following layers: